FunnyWolf/Viper/docs/en/guide/fofa_api.md

 # FOFA API
-FOFA API configuration information, used for the full network scanning module
+The configuration information of FOFA API is used for the whole-network scanning module.